Everyone is blown away by Amanda Gorman: Here’s what to know about the history-making inaugural poet

 Americans who didn’t know about Amanda Gorman and her work learned quickly during President Joe Biden’s inauguration on Wednesday.
-The was internet instantly set ablaze with praise as the poet and activist read her poem “The Hill We Climb” at the event in Washington, D.C.
+The internet was instantly set ablaze with praise as the poet and activist read her poem “The Hill We Climb” at the event in Washington, D.C.

 Amanda Gorman’s full poem on #InaugurationDay pic.twitter.com/IVltmVt91y